FREE SHIPPING on orders over $75 International: over $250

 How Does a Wuyi Yancha With Yan Yun Taste?

-- Long-lasting.
-One essential factor of tea with Yan Yun is that it can have a steady gong-fu style brew of up to 15 infusions without losing its color, taste, or aroma.
+• Long-lasting.
+One essential factor of tea with Yan Yun is that it can produce a steady gong-fu style brew of multiple infusions without losing its color, taste, or aroma.

 Yan Yun can be described by the mouthwatering sensation we get after drinking the tea.
-The Rock Rhyme entrances us, inviting us to drink more of the tea, absorbing all the nutrient within it.
+The Rock Rhyme entices, inviting us to keep drinking as each infusion releases more of the tea’s layered flavors and sensations.

 Yan Yun does not disappear shortly after we are done drinking the tea.
-The essence of Yan Yun is that it stays with us for hours or even days to follow, nurturing us with its qualities.
+The essence of Yan Yun stays with us for hours or even days, nurturing us with its qualities.

 After drinking a sip of the tea, inhale and exhale deeply.
 Do you feel the tea’s essence lingering all the way from your nose, mouth, and down to your throat and chest?
 This is Yan Yun.